-Patients who received dental benefits from their employer should consider themselves fortunate.
+Patients who receive dental benefits from their employer should consider themselves fortunate.
 This benefit is like a “voucher” that may reduce the cost of dental treatment.
 However, no dental benefit plan covers 100 percent of your costs and your particular treatment needs may exceed your calendar year maximum benefits.

 Employers offer dental plans based on a contract between their business and an insurance company.
 Your employer and insurer agree upon the level of insurance coverage you have.

 Your dental coverage is not based on what Dr. Noraian recommends or what you need.
 Your dental coverage is based upon how much you or your employer pays into the insurance plan.
 For this reason, employers choose to cover some, but not all, of your dental costs.
 Let your employer know if you are not satisfied with coverage provided by your insurance.

 Dr. Noraian‘s Role

 Dr. Noraian‘s goal is helping you take good care of your teeth and gums.

-Dr. Noraian‘s staff will help you avoid surprises on your dental bill by helping you understand what your insurance does not cover and what you will need to cover.
-Don’t confuse your dental benefits with your treatment needs, which Dr. Noraian and his staff will help you determine.
+Dr. Noraian‘s team will help you avoid surprises on your dental bill by helping you understand what your insurance does not cover and what you will need to cover.
+Don’t confuse your dental benefits with your treatment needs, which Dr. Noraian and his team will help you determine.

 Further, most dental insurance policies are limited and often only pay for a portion of the procedure(s).